 - Compare and order areas of shapes using non-standard area units.

 Non-standard units are objects which are used because they are known to students and are readily available, for example, paces for length, books for area, and cups for volume.
 Non-standard units introduce the students to the idea that units are repeated and counted in order to provide a measure of an attribute of an object.
+Therefore, students should be provided with many opportunities to measure using these kinds of non-standard units.
 For example, the width of the desk is 4 handspans.

 Non-standard units introduce most of the principles associated with measurement: